This information explains carpal tunnel syndrome, some of its common causes, and how it can be treated.

-Your carpal tunnel is a narrow tunnel in your wrist that protects your median nerve and other tissues (see Figure 1).
-When the tissues in your carpal tunnel swell, they press on your median nerve.
+Carpal tunnel syndrome is when the tissues in your carpal tunnel swell and press on your median nerve.
 This can make your hand hurt or feel numb.
 In some people, the carpal tunnel is small, which make them more likely to get carpal tunnel syndrome.

-Some factors that can cause swelling are:
+Some factors that can cause swelling of your carpal tunnel are:

-- Repeating the same wrist movements, or using your wrist too much
+- Repeating the same wrist movements or using your wrist too much

 - Dislocations, sprains, or wrist injury